Serbis/ASTEL/README.md

 	<li>Selecting meaningful tokens (eg in case of error)</li>
 	<li>Autocomplete complementary characters.</li>
 	<li>Flexible adjustment of color and text schemes.</li>
-	<li>The main uses of this widget is a text viewer and editor of various code.</li>
 </ul>
+<p>The main uses of this widget is a text viewer and editor of various code.</p>
 <div>&nbsp;</div>
 <div><b>The current state of development</b></div>
 <div>It&#39;s only begining</div>